vickmuir/Backup/multivaulting.md

 5. In the right upper corner, click **Edit** and select **Vault Settings**.
 6. In the **Vault Settings" window click **Add**.
 7. In the **New Vault** dialog box,
   1. In the Vault Profile menu, choose **Enter Vault Settings** to create a new entry.
-Don't update the existing entry, it won't work.
+Don't update the existing entry, it doesn't work.
   2. The vault name can't be the same as the other vault name.
 Try adding a -2 tag to the end of it. <br/>
      >**Note** - This field has a 15 character limit.
   3. The IP address field is populated with the EVault director location information.
 For example, `ev-director301.service.softlayer.com` has the IP address 10.1.114.46 and is located in WDC.